Tips on Improving Sleep: 13 Ways to Sleep Better at Night

 Avoid Eating Late at Night

 Eating late at night can adversely affect your sleep.
 When you eat late at night, your body doesn't have enough time to digest the food properly, leading to indigestion, heartburn, and disrupted sleep.
-It's important to avoid eating too close to bedtime to promote healthy digestion and a good night's sleep.
+You should avoid heavy or large meals within a couple of hours of bedtime to promote healthy digestion and a good night's sleep, as this can contribute to poor sleep quality.

 But, depending on the meals or snacks can play a role.
-A recent study determined that participants that consumed a high-carb meal 4 hours before bedtime helped them fall asleep faster.
+A study titled High-glycemic-index carbohydrate meals shorten sleep onset found that participants who consumed a high-GI “carb-bomb” about four hours before bedtime fell asleep faster than those who didn’t.
 [6]

 Reduce Caffeine Consumption